dgtlcrmnl/vodify/README.md

 ## Installation for Windows

 - Download the repository
-- Run windows_setup.bat as administrator.
+- Run for_windows.bat as administrator.
 This will install the streamlink dependency, used by the main vodify.py script for downloading the VODs.
 It also updates pip and runs vodify.py when finished.

 ## Installation for Linux